dragonfly-science/dragonfly-website/content/news/2015-09-04-kokako-launch.md

 ---
 Dragonfly’s innovative technology to digitally monitor the proportion of Māori language broadcast on radio and television has been branded as Kōkako (*core-kar-coh*).

 A rare New Zealand wattlebird, the kōkako has an evocative flute-like call, as its onomatopoeic Māori name suggests.
-Edward Abraham felt the sound quality of the word, as well as the bird’s uniqueness, was right for their successful world-first project.
+Edward felt the sound quality of the word, as well as the bird’s uniqueness, was right for their successful world-first project.

 <!--more-->